 Green Home Renovation Partnership with Rainbow Rehab

-One stellar example of our sustainable community partnerships is our Green Home Renovation, a collaboration with Rainbow Rehab, Inc., to retrofit an older home at 303 Putnam Drive, Tallahassee, in 2009.
+A stellar example of our sustainable community partnerships is our Green Home Renovation, a collaboration with Rainbow Rehab, Inc., for an energy retrofit of an older home at 303 Putnam Drive, Tallahassee, in 2009.
 This effort resulted in achievement of the U.S. Green Building Council’s “LEED for Homes Gold” certification.
 The LEED award was presented by the local chapter of the U.S.Green Building Council (USGBC) at Sustainable Tallahassee’s Green Drinks on November 28, 2012 to Buddy Holshouser, President of Rainbow Rehab, the current homeowner, and the team involved in this project.

 This renovation created a home that is 40% more efficient than most new US homes and 30% more efficient than new homes built to the Florida building code.

 Some of the features include: closed-cell foam insulation throughout, tankless water heater, metal roof, energy star appliances and HVAC, thermal windows and energy efficient lighting, re-use of existing beadboard walls and ceiling, water permeable exterior hardscaping, and effective landscaping to control runoff and eliminate or reduce the need for watering.

 The dedicated team from inception throughout the renovation and finally to achievement of LEED certification includes:

 See this amazing achievement and the volunteer participation in this video documenting the process and featuring many of the team listed above.
 It was produced by the FSU School of Communications.
 You can also copy the link you'll find HERE.

 The LEED Green Building Rating System (LEED = Leadership in Energy and Environmental Design) is a cutting edge certification of sustainably built and operated green buildings.